alxvasilev/cpp-promise/README.md

 is attached to an already resolved/rejected promise.
 This may be a bit less efficient, but makes the behavior symmetric and more predictable.
 This library resolves synchronously, because it is unaware of the message loop that is used in the application.

+## Compatibility
+This library should be compatible with gcc >= 4.9, clang >= 3.3 and Visual Studio >= 2015

+# API
 A brief overview of the API follows.
 For practical usage examples and details on the behavior, please see the included tests in `tests/promise-test.cpp`

 ## The Promise<T, L> class
-Intuitively, the T class is the type of the value, held by the promise object.
+Intuitively, the `T` class is the type of the value, held by the promise object.
 It can be `void` as well.

 As for what `L` is - some explanation is needed.
 When `.then()` and `.fail()` handlers are attached to a promise, they are added to internal lists.
 For performance reasons,